What Do Counselors Do? Understanding Their Role In Mental Health Counseling

 Couples counseling is a subset of psychotherapy centered on helping partners build solid and healthy relationships through honest communication, practical conflict resolution, and re-establishing the emotional intimacy that brought them together.
 Relationship therapy often focuses on solutions, providing a productive framework and goal structure for treatment.

-When can couples benefit from working with a counselor?
+When can couples benefit from working with someone who specializes in counseling?

 The issues that cause conflict in your relationship are likely unique to you and your partner, but through decades of study, researchers have compiled some common characteristics that can indicate trouble between partners.